ejnunn/GAN-Research/README.md

 ### Table of Contents
 1. About The Project
-1.1 Built With
-2. Getting Started
+3. Tools
-3. Usage
+4. Usage
-4. Roadmap
+5. Roadmap
-5. Contributing
+6. Contributing
-6. License
+7. License
-7. Contact
+8. Contact
-8. Acknowledgements
+9. Acknowledgements

 ---